rapid7/insightconnect-plugins/basename/help.md

 # Key Features

-* Obtain basename of a file path or URL.
+* Obtain Basename of a file path or URL.

 # Requirements

 _This plugin does not contain any requirements._

 # Documentation